-Michael I. Latz is a research biologist and senior lecturer in the Marine Biology Research Division and the Center for Marine Biotechnology and Biomedicine at Scripps Institution of Oceanography, University of California, San Diego.
-His research interests include the effect of turbulence on plankton, the use of bioluminescence as a cellular reporter, and the ecology of bioluminescence in the ocean.
+Michael I. Latz is a research biologist in the Marine Biology Research Division and the Center for Marine Biotechnology and Biomedicine at Scripps Institution of Oceanography, University of California, San Diego.
+He is interested in the ecology of bioluminescence in the ocean.
+Specific research interests include the study of the bioluminescent bays of the Caribbean, the use of bioluminescence as a cellular reporter, and understanding the intracellular signal transduction pathway of bioluminescence in dinoflagellates.

-He completed postdoctoral work at UC Santa Barbara, then worked as an associate research scientist at the Chesapeake Bay Institute of the Johns Hopkins University in Shady Side, MD.
-Latz then joined Scripps Institution of Oceanography.
+He completed postdoctoral work at UC Santa Barbara, then worked as an associate research scientist at the Chesapeake Bay Institute of The Johns Hopkins University.
+Dr. Latz joined Scripps Institution of Oceanography in 1991.

 He is a member of the American Society of Limnology and Oceanography.